Jennifer 8. Lee

 Jennifer 8.
-Lee (Chinese name: 李競; pinyin: Lǐ Jìng; POJ: Lí Kēng; born March 15, 1976) is an American journalist who previously worked for The New York Times.
+Lee (李競 (Lǐ Jìng, Lí Kēng); born March 15, 1976) is an American journalist who previously worked for The New York Times.
 She is the co-founder and president of the literary studio Plympton and a producer of The Search for General Tso, which premiered at the 2014 Tribeca Film Festival.

-Lee is a vice-chair of the Unicode Emoji Subcommittee, which is responsible for making recommendations relating to emoji to the Unicode Technical Committee.
+Lee is a former vice-chair of the Unicode Emoji Subcommittee, which is responsible for making recommendations relating to emoji to the Unicode Technical Committee.
 Inspired by the universality of the dumpling across cultures and cuisines (e.g., jiaozi in China, ravioli in Italy, pierogi in Poland, empanadas in various Latin American countries), she helped to make the dumpling emoji a candidate.
-She also co-authored the proposals for a hijab emoji, an onion emoji, and a phoenix emoji.
+She also co-authored the proposal for a hijab emoji.

 Early life and education

-Lee was born on March 15, 1976, in New York City, to immigrants from Kinmen, a group of islands off the coast of China's Fujian province governed by Taiwan.
+Lee was born on March 15, 1976, to a Taiwanese American family in New York City.
+Her parents were Taiwanese immigrants from Kinmen, near the Chinese coast.
 Lee was not given a middle name at birth so she chose "8." when she was a teenager.
 In Chinese culture, the number eight symbolizes prosperity and good luck.

 Lee graduated from Hunter College High School in Manhattan in 1994.
-She then graduated from Harvard University in 1999 with a degree in applied mathematics and economics.
+She then graduated from Harvard University in 1999 with a Bachelor of Arts in applied mathematics and economics.